Matter Under Consultation

 - Options for future management of such events.

 AEMO is developing the 2020 PSFRR in a staged approach to ensure it appropriately identifies and addresses key operational risks within the scope of the review.
-The stage 1 PSFRR report has been developed after initial consultation with transmission network service providers (TNSPs) and includes:
+The stage 1 and stage 2 PSFRR reports have been developed after initial consultation with transmission network service providers (TNSPs) and includes: